mikepjb/replica.nvim/README.md

 ## :fire: replica.nvim

-_Name is not set in stone, also considering hearth.nvim/replicant.nvim/<your suggestion>_
+_Name is not set in stone, also considering hearth.nvim/replicant.nvim/other suggestions_

 Yet another REPL interaction plugin for neovim.

+## :dart: Features

 Written in Lua, this project aims to be: